helloDolin/books/english_study/english_study.md

 After Labor Day we start classes.
 We can't afford to wait.
 Can we afford a new car?
-Her letters conflate past and present.
+Her letters conflate（合并） past and present.
 She chose the present with loving care.
 The president is a good man.
 This was utterly(完全的) beyond her comprehension.
 Why should he notice her car in particular?
 =====================================================================
+In the first week,the city police evicted 10 families. obtain
+Each film gets a snappy two-line summary.
+The area was covered in dense jungle（丛林）. oval sticker 表情包，贴纸
+Children learn faster than adults.
 =====================================================================
 The run of the golden bull